 Brian Callahan, Ph.D.

+Dr. Callahan is currently Assistant Professor of Biological Chemistry at Binghamton University.
+Previously he was a postdoctoral associate in Dr. Belfort’s laboratory at Wadsworth Center.
 Brian Callahan obtained his B.Sc. from the State University of New York in Cortland (1996).
 He worked as a laboratory technician (1997-1999), before pursuing a Ph.D. in Biochemistry and Biophysics at the University of North Carolina in Chapel Hill (2000-2005).
-In 2006, Brian received an NIH-funded fellowship in Biodefense and Emerging Infectious Diseases from the Wadsworth Center in Albany, NY, where he is currently a postdoctoral associate in Professor Marlene Belfort’s laboratory.
+In 2006, Brian received an NIH-funded fellowship in Biodefense and Emerging Infectious Diseases from Wadsworth Center in Albany, NY.

 Marlene Belfort, Ph.D.